panoply/spx/docs/site/introduction.md

 # Introduction

 Single Page XHR enhancement for SSR powered web applications.
-SPX is a lightening fast, lightweight (8kb gzip) push~state solution that (pre)-fetches HTML over the wire and uses the response to perform targeted fragment replacements.
-The module maintains an in-memory cache of fetched pages which prevents subsequent requests and instantaneous navigation in a controlled a persisted manner.
+SPX is a fast, lightweight (8kb gzip) push~state solution that (pre)-fetches HTML over the wire and uses the response to perform targeted fragment replacements.
+The module maintains an in-memory cache of fetched pages which prevents subsequent requests from occurring that results in instantaneous navigations.

 ##### KEY FEATURES